AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-47054-preview-content-slow-all-stores-reindex.md

 1. Go to the Commerce Admin.
 1. Create any scheduled update.
 1. Go to **[!UICONTROL Content]** > **[!UICONTROL Dashboard]**.
+1. Preview the scheduled update.
+1. Open any category.

 <u>Expected results</u>: